toxinu/leselys/README.rst

 I'm Leselys, your very elegant RSS reader.
 No bullshit Android, iPhone apps, just a responsive design for every device.

 Leselys is Heroku ready and easy to install.
-It can be used with your very own backend.
+It can be used with your very own storage backend.
 Take a look at the `MongoDB`_ example.

 There is a `demo here`_ (demo/demo).